zbchristian/simple-GPS-Data-Server/Readme.md

-copy executable to exe directory on webspace adjust config.php accordingly (name and path of/to executable) call admin interface to start server add crontab entry to check once per hour, if the server is running (requires "wget") 1 * * * * /usr/bin/wget -O /dev/null -o /dev/null https://<WEBSERVER>/<PATH>?checkserver=<SECRETKEY> >/dev/null 2>&1
+copy executable to exe directory on webspace adjust config.php accordingly (name and path of/to executable) call admin interface to start server add a crontab entry to check once per hour, if the server is running (requires "wget") 1 * * * * /usr/bin/wget -O /dev/null -o /dev/null https://<WEBSERVER>/<PATH>?checkserver=<SECRETKEY> >/dev/null 2>&1
  ```